defunkt/pystache/README.rst

     git submodule init
     git submodule update

-The test harness parses the spec's yaml files if PyYAML_ is present.
+The test harness parses the spec's (more human-readable) yaml files if PyYAML_ is present.
 Otherwise, it parses the json files.

 To test Pystache from a source distribution with Python 3.x, you must use tox.
 This is because the source code must first be run through 2to3_.